noamshenwald/noamshenwald.github.io/README.md

     I'm a PhD student in Computer Science at the Hebrew University of Jerusalem, advised by
     <a href="https://www.cs.huji.ac.il/~ornak/" target="_blank" style="color: #1a0dab; text-decoration: none;">
       Orna Kupferman
-    </a>.
-    My research focuses on the connection between reactive synthesis and algorithmic game theory.
+    </a>.<br>My research focuses on the connection between reactive synthesis and algorithmic game theory.
   </p>
 </div>